Hearty and comforting, traditional Romanian meatball soup or ciorba de perisoare, this is one of the most popular soups in Romania.

 Ingredients

-- I use pickled tarragon for this soup and many other Romanian soups.
+Pickled tarragon: I use pickled tarragon for this soup and many other Romanian soups; it's a staple in the Romanian kitchen.

-- You can replace it with 1 teaspoon dried tarragon or a small bunch of fresh tarragon, adding one or two tablespoons white wine vinegar to the soup.
+- You can replace it with 1 teaspoon of dried tarragon or a small bunch of fresh tarragon, adding one or two tablespoons of white wine vinegar to the soup.
 Taste after adding one tablespoon and add more according to your taste.
 I like it on the sour side.

-- Celery root (or 2-3 celery stalks), carrots, one parsley root, one red bell pepper, and one onion.
+Other vegetables: Celery root (or 2-3 celery stalks), carrots, one parsley root, one red bell pepper, and one onion.

-- Ground pork, long-grain rice, two egg yolks, flour, and sour cream.
+Other ingredients: Ground pork, long-grain rice, two egg yolks, flour, and sour cream.

 How to make Romanian meatball soup?

-- Cook the smoked ribs first, they will need more cooking time than the rest of the ingredients.
-Cover with the water, bring to a boil and simmer for about 30 minutes.
+- Cook the smoked ribs first; they will need more cooking time than the rest of the ingredients.
+Cover with the water, bring to a boil, and simmer for about 30 minutes.
 Don't forget to remove the scum or the foam that is produced by the proteins, which are starting to congeal.

 - Prepare the vegetables while the ribs are cooking.
 Chop them into small cubes and add them to the soup after the first 30 minutes.

 - Prepare the meatballs as soon as you add the veggies to the soup.
 Mix the ground pork with one of the egg yolks and three tablespoons of the rice.
-They should be about as large as a small walnut, I usually get about 30-35.
-Lightly turn the meatballs through the flour, shake gently to remove the excess and add to the soup.
+They should be about as large as a small walnut; I usually get about 30-35.
+Lightly turn the meatballs through the flour, shake gently to remove the excess, and add to the soup.

 - Add the remaining rice to the soup and simmer gently for about 20 minutes.
 Check a meatball to make sure that the rice is cooked through.